UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 ## Overview

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
-With Azure Monitor, you can visualize, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.
+With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.

 This article will enable the following solutions for Azure Stack VMs: